 To view or modify a line item's attributes, select the item under the Document Items tab and then either select the Edit -> Edit Line Attributes... menu or double-click on the item's record selector ():

 To apply attributes and properties to multiple line items simultaneously, hold down the [Ctrl] key on your keyboard and select all the line items you'd like to set the same attributes for.
 Then, select the Edit -> Edit Line Attributes... menu.
+Any attribute that is not typically set or used will be highlighted yellow in the line attributes.

 You can also use the [Ctrl] + [A] keyboard shortcut to select all the items.